In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 The early years of this generation – 2014, 2015, 2016, and 2017 are the BMW X5 years to avoid.

-The 2014 BMW X5 model year had issues concerning the VANOS system, which adjusts the position of the intake and exhaust camshafts, leading to a recall.
-This could result in reduced engine performance and increased risk of an accident.
+The 2014 BMW X5 model year had problems concerning the VANOS system, which adjusts the position of the intake and exhaust camshafts, leading to a recall.
+This could result in diminished engine performance and increased risk of an accident.

 The 2015 BMW X5 continued to face problems, with recalls related to the airbag system.
 A malfunction could lead to airbags not being deployed in the event of a collision, significantly increasing the risk to occupants.

-Moreover, the fuel pump collar in some models posed a possible leak risk, potentially leading to a fire.
+Moreover, the fuel pump collar in some models posed a potential leak hazard, possibly leading to a fire.

 2017 was the year when BMW began ironing out the majority of these challenges.
 However, a major recall was centered around the risk of the vehicle rolling away after being parked, due to a transmission malfunction.